gpiperagkas/lec-anonymization-som/README.md

 Insights and parts of this code have been supported by LLMs.

-The source code is provided under an Apache License, version 2.0.
+The source code is provided with an Apache License, version 2.0.